 Patients with cancer tumors lower in the digestive tract have an increased chance for needing an ostomy, but Dr. Chudzinski says even this can be temporary.
-He stresses that he and his fellow colon and rectal surgeon Hanne Massarotti, MD, FACS, strive to leave patients with the strong pelvic muscles.
+He stresses that he strives to leave patients with the strong pelvic muscles.

 “Because of the excellent visualization of the surgical robot, we can see the fibers of the muscle and make sure that we don’t make incisions that would compromise them too much,” he continues.

 The Surgical Robot Provides Improved Outcomes and Faster Recoveries

 Surgical robot – you read that right.
 Dr. Chudzinski uses the da Vinci® Surgical System for most of the rectal operations he performs.
 Robotic surgery allows him to offer minimally invasive procedures that result in less pain, lower rates of surgical complications, and speedier recoveries.

 “You can get back to normalcy faster after robotic surgery,” says Dr. Chudzinski.
 This approach gives patients the benefits of avoiding the large pelvic incision needed for an open operation.
 Studies show that surgical outcomes are about the same for minimally invasive laparoscopic colon and rectal surgery as with open surgery.
 However, now that robotic surgery has advanced to where it can be used for colon and rectal operations, it appears to be an even better approach for patients.